girish332/twitter-sentiment-analysis/README.md

-# twitter-sentiment-analysis
+# TWITTER-SENTIMENT-ANALYSIS
 a simple twitter app for educational purposes
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install tweepy.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following libraries.

 ```bash
 pip install tweepy